26. Aspen Festival Journal, Part I – Arrival in Aspen and Encounters with the Emersons

 About Jackson.
 Jackson Harmeyer is a graduate of the Louisiana Scholars’ College—Louisiana’s designated honors college located on the campus of Northwestern State University.
 There, he studied music history, completing an undergraduate thesis entitled “Learning from the Past: The Influence of Johann Sebastian Bach upon the Soviet Composers.”
 Now living in Alexandria, he continues to pursue his musical interests through individual research, original compositions, writing program notes for the Rapides Symphony Orchestra, and as director of the new Abendmusik Alexandria music series.
 He is also one of the founding members of TicketCentral.

-#MusicalTravels #AspenMusicFestival #AspenFestivalJournal #Aspen #Colorado #MusicFestivals #AlanFletcher #RobertSpano #StevenStucky #SydneyHodkinson #Tsontakis #Berlioz #Stravinsky #Brahms #ThomasAdes #Mozart #Ravel #Debussy #EmersonStringQuartet #PhilipSetzer #DavidFinckel #WuHan #Dvorak #Shostakovich #SaintSaens #Beethoven #PianoConcerto #Symphony #PianoTrio #WilliamHagen #HughWolff #StephenHough #Piano #Violin #Cello #Schoenberg #Strauss #Wagner #Bruckner #Schumann #Liszt #Hummel #FredChild #PerformanceToday
+#MusicalTravels #AspenMusicFestival #AspenFestivalJournal #Aspen #Colorado #MusicFestivals #AlanFletcher #RobertSpano #StevenStucky #SydneyHodkinson #Tsontakis #Berlioz #Stravinsky #Brahms #ThomasAdes #Mozart #Ravel #Debussy #EmersonStringQuartet #PhilipSetzer #DavidFinckel #WuHan #Dvorak #Shostakovich #SaintSaens #Beethoven #PianoConcerto #Symphony #PianoTrio #WilliamHagen #HughWolff #StephenHough #Piano #Violin #Cello #Schoenberg #Strauss #RichardStrauss #Wagner #Bruckner #Schumann #Liszt #Hummel #FredChild #PerformanceToday